 THE COMPANION BOOKS

-The Companion Books, as we are calling them on this website, deserve a few moments to examine: Eleanor of Aquitaine (2009 and 2011), Philip of Spain (2014 and 2015) are the same in hardback and paperback.
+The Companion Books, as we are calling them on this website, deserve a few moments to examine: The first of these was published well into the period of full-cover images.
+Eleanor of Aquitaine (2009 and 2011), Philip of Spain (2014 and 2015) are the same in hardback and paperback.
 Louis (2016) was published only in hardback while Henry, the Young King (2016 and 2018) are the same in both formats. Æthelred the Unready (2016 and 2017) was fundamentally the same with a few different embellishments for the paperbacks and ebook.

 Matilda was quite a change, the 2019 hardback and the 2020 paperback share the same image of Matilda in a battle scene, the colours are a dark brown and yellow, respectively.
 Additionally the hardback is overlaid with a set of lines similar to ironwork.